What Kind of Pioneering Ideas Are We Seeking?

 Does your project have the potential to produce outcomes that would be valuable enough to be continued, supported, and adopted by others?

-To streamline the review process for both applicants and staff, all applicants who are interested in applying for a Pioneer Portfolio grant must initiate the process of applying for a grant by submitting a brief proposal using the Foundation’s online system.
-To get started, create a MyRWJF profile and sign in to your account.
+To streamline the process for applicants and staff, all applicants who are interested in applying for a grant must initiate the process by submitting a brief proposal using the Foundation’s online system.
+To begin, read our FAQs, and: